tuomasj/tuomasj-old.github.io/source/posts/2016-12-31-my-history-with-programming-languages.html.markdown

 ### Ruby

 One day I saw video that blew my mind like Future Crew’s Second Reality.
 I watched a guy writing a blog with this magical programming language, using really cool framework.
 I was instantly hooked.
-Even the editor the guy used to write the code was mindblowingly simple and powerful.
+Even the editor the guy used to write the code was mind blowingly simple and powerful.

 I met Ruby, Ruby on Rails and Textmate at the same time, introduced by DHH.
 Like many Rubyist, I met Ruby through Ruby on Rails.
 I remember many times confusing functionality of Ruby on Rails with Ruby, but so what?
 Writing code with Ruby and Ruby on Rails was so much fun!